PX4/PX4-user_guide/en/getting_started/flight_controller_selection.md

 [Pixracer](../flight_controller/pixracer.md) | Very small/light autopilot optimised for FPV racers.
 It is suited to any small frame that requires no more than 6 PWM outputs. <br>Also consider:  [Pixhawk 3 Pro](../flight_controller/pixhawk3_pro.md), [MindRacer](../flight_controller/mindracer.md), [Pixfalcon](../flight_controller/pixfalcon.md).
 [Pixhawk Mini](../flight_controller/pixhawk_mini.md) | Small *general purpose* autopilot that has been optimised for ease of setup.<br>The controller has internal vibration damping and only 8 main outputs (**no AUX ports**), making it much less daunting to install and connect.
 It is not suitable for vehicles/functions that *require* AUX ports.
 [Pixhawk 2](../flight_controller/pixhawk-2.md) | Flexible autopilot intended primarily for manufacturers of commercial systems.
 It is designed to be used with a domain-specific carrier board in order to reduce the wiring, improve reliability, and ease of assembly.
+[Pixhawk 4](../flight_controller/pixhawk4.md) | Latest update to Pixhawk series flight controllers, Pixhawk 4 is optimized to run PX4 version 1.7 and is suitable for academic and commercial developers.
+It features more computing power and 2X the RAM than previous versions, additional ports for better integration and expansion, new sensors and integrated vibration isolation.

 ## Autopilots for computationally intensive tasks